University of Cambridge: Schools, faculties and departments

 Teaching and research at the university is organised by faculties.
 The faculties have varying organisational substructures that partly reflect their respective histories and the university's operational needs, which may include a number of departments and other institutions.
 A small number of bodies called syndicates hold responsibility for teaching and research, including for the University of Cambridge Local Examinations Syndicate, the University Press, and the University Library.

 Central administration

 Chancellor and Vice-Chancellor

 The Chancellor of the university is limitless term position that is mainly ceremonial and is held currently by David Sainsbury, Baron Sainsbury of Turville, who succeeded the Duke of Edinburgh following his retirement on his 90th birthday in June 2011.
 Lord Sainsbury was nominated by the nomination board.
 The election took place on 14 and 15 October 2011 with Sainsbury taking 2,893 of the 5,888 votes cast, and winning on the election's first count.

-The current acting vice-chancellor is Anthony Freeling, who was appointed in 2022 While the Chancellor's office is ceremonial, the Vice-Chancellor serves as the university's de facto principal administrative officer.
+The current vice-chancellor is Deborah Prentice, who began her role in July 2023.
+While the Chancellor's office is ceremonial, the Vice-Chancellor serves as the university's de facto principal administrative officer.
 The university's internal governance is carried out almost entirely by Regent House augmented by some external representation from the Audit Committee and four external members of the University's Council.